drug-design/course/docs/chapters/adme-properties.md

 ![](https://media.drugdesign.org/course/adme-properties/4_6_1_0_0_1n3.png){: loading=lazy }
 #### Soft Drugs

-"Soft drug design" aims at designing a substance with a predictable metabolism producing inactive metabolites, after the biological action is elicited.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/soft-drugs-e6f1a803'><i class='fa fa-play' aria-hidden='true'></i></button>"Soft drug design" aims at designing a substance with a predictable metabolism producing inactive metabolites, after the biological action is elicited.
 Soft drugs are obtained by building into a lead compound (with the desired activity) a metabolically sensitive group which will direct the molecule to a metabolic pathway of deactivation and detoxification.
 The preferred targets for soft drugs are the hydrolytic enzymes such as esterases which are present in most tissues and offer a fast reaction and a low substrate specificity.
 The examples presented here illustrate some of the concepts taken into account in soft drug design.
 *[f deac]: Food and Drug Administration.
 Agency in the USA responsible for safety regulations.
 *[nce]: New Chemical Entity: a compound not previously described.